CloudChi/FX-Framework/Modules.md

   - Contain logic for versions
   - Call versioned scripts in Private subfolder
   - Callable from inside or outside the Module
+    - Promoted to Export subfolder if access is needed outside File

 - Protected
   - Contain logic for versions